jorinvo/me/content/post/svg-chart.md

 ---
 date: 2014-05-20T00:00:00Z
-description: |
-  I built a simple SVG chart including animations without any SVG Javascript library and it's not as difficult as you might think.
 title: Create Animated SVG Charts
 ---

+I built a simple SVG chart including animations without any SVG Javascript library and it's not as difficult as you might think.<!--more-->

 SVG is an underrated tool.
 It seems people are more exited about Canvas because it's simple.
 But SVG lets you do a lot of things with way less effort.